yyaoisgood2021/HUB-screening/scripts/taiji/README.md

      iv. sum up all the results and save it as `WT.rna-expr-pscounts.txt`

-8. Prepare the `config.yml` and `input.yml` files based on the actual paths that you used to save the above gene count and ATAC fragment files.
-More explanations can be found in
+8. Prepare the `config.yml` and `input.yml` files based on the actual paths that you have.
+An example of `config.yml` can be found in [resources](https://github.com/yyaoisgood2021/HUB-screening/blob/main/resources/taiji/config.yml), change the paths accordingly.
+Run the following command to generate `input.yml`.
+More explanations can be found in the [scripts]()

-9. Run Taiji following the [instruction](https://taiji-pipeline.github.io/).
+10. Run Taiji following the [instruction](https://taiji-pipeline.github.io/).

-10. After you got the Taiji results, perform K-Means analysis.
+11. After you got the Taiji results, perform K-Means analysis.
 Run `scripts/taiji/post_taiji_analysis.0.R` to generate K-Means clusters and to identify top transcription factors (TFs).

-11. Finally, run `scripts/taiji/post_taiji_analysis.1.R` to analyze the corresponding regulatees.
+12. Finally, run `scripts/taiji/post_taiji_analysis.1.R` to analyze the corresponding regulatees.

 # Expected results